nodejs/node/doc/api/quic.md

 added: REPLACEME
 -->

-* Type: {bigint}
+* Type: {number}

-A `BigInt` representing the number of retransmissions caused by delayed acknowledgements.
+The number of retransmissions caused by delayed acknowledgements.

 #### quicsession.address
 <!-- YAML